Network Setup Examples

 - Representatives can communicate with their KDC (typically over port 88 UDP).

-- On the Kerberos KDC, register an SPN for your Secure Remote Access Appliance hostname and then export the keytab for this SPN from your KDC.
+- On the Kerberos KDC, register an SPN for your B Series Appliance hostname and then export the keytab for this SPN from your KDC.

-- Log into your Secure Remote Access Appliance's /login interface.
+- Log in to your B Series Appliance's /login interface.

 - Go to Users & Security > Kerberos Keytab.

-- Under Import Keytab, browse to the exported keytab and then click Upload.
+- Under Import Keytab, click Choose File, and then select the exported keytab to upload.
 You should now see this SPN under the list of Configured Principals.

 - Go to Users & Security > Security Providers.
+Click Add.
 From the dropdown, select Kerberos.
-Then click Create Provider.

 - Create a unique name to help identify this provider.